Partron1/portfolio/README.md

 # MY PORTFOLIO
 🔹 **ABOUT ME**
-Hi there!
-I’m **Francis**🙋, a Data Analyst, BI Intelligence Analyst🤖 and an AI Workflow Automation enthusiast with a passion for turning complex data into actionable insights.
+Hi, I’m Francis 🙋 a Data Analyst and BI Analyst 🤖 with a passion for using data and automation to solve real-world problems.

-With a foundation in **climate and sustainability**🌱, I help organizations tackle environmental challenges, streamline operations, and drive sustainable growth through data-driven strategies and intelligent automations.
+With a foundation in climate and sustainability 🌱, I help organizations turn complex data into clear insights and smarter decisions.
+I enjoy building dashboards, automating workflows, and finding ways to make operations more efficient and sustainable.

 🔹 **SERVICES**
 - *Build interactive dashboards and data pipelines to inform decisions*